 After your active duty commitment has been completed, you will need to complete the following before returning to work:

-While on military leave, you are eligible to continue to accrue vacation and sick leave as if employed.
-When you return to work, your agency will calculate the additional leave you have accrued and add it to your balances.
-When you return to work, you may request to use accrued vacation time in accordance with the provisions of your labor agreement or compensation plan.
+In accordance with Minn.
+Stat.
+Section 192.261, subd.
+1, while on military leave you are eligible to continue to accrue vacation and sick leave as if employed.
+When you return to work from an extended military leave of absence (i.e. deployment, Title 10), your agency will calculate the additional leave you have accrued and add it to your balances.
+Also, when you return you may request to use vacation leave in accordance with the provisions of your labor agreement or compensation plan.

 Use of Accruals